-Switzerland is one of the top destinations for skilled South African professionals looking for career growth, safety, and quality of life.
-The Swiss-South African expat community is growing — particularly in Zurich, Geneva, and Basel, where multinational companies actively recruit South African talent in finance, pharma, engineering, and IT.
+Switzerland ranks among the top destinations for skilled South African professionals seeking career growth, personal safety, and quality of life.
+The Swiss–South African expat community is concentrated in Zurich, Geneva, and Basel, where multinationals actively recruit South African talent in finance, pharmaceuticals, engineering, and IT.

 Key Fact